rt-tondilt/wisualia/docs/tutorial/getting_started.rst

 * The file must import Wisualia library like ``import wisualia``.
 The editor finds imported library by it's name so ``from wisualia import *`` and ``import wisualia as othername`` do not work.
+* The file must call :py:func:`wisualia.animation.animate`.The first argument of this function is another function usually called a loop function.
-* The file must define a function named ``loop`` that takes a float as an argument.
-This function will be called each time a new frame needs to be drawn.
+* The loop function will be called each time a new frame needs to be drawn.
-  The argument is the current time from the start of the animation in seconds.
+  The only argument of the loop function is the current time from the start of the animation in seconds.

 Here is an example of minimal proper Wisualia file.

 .. testcode::

   import wisualia
+  from wisualia.animation import animate

   def loop(time):
       pass

+  animate(loop)

 Note that this file does nothing by itself, for real animation we have to add something to draw.